 How it Works — The Economic Case

 Visitors spend money at hotels, restaurants, cultural events and more all around our region.
-Last year, their direct spending was nearly $850 million.
+In 2022, their direct spending was more than $1.1 billion.
 Visitors also pay lodging tax that builds and sustains attractions and funds marketing to bring more visitors.

 We’re doing a great job bringing visitors here.
-We had close to 3 million overnight visitors last year and trends show that we will far exceed that number this year.
-Visitor spending supports nearly 10,000 hospitality jobs.
+We had more than 3 million overnight visitors last year and trends show that we will far exceed that number this year.
+Visitor spending supports more than 11,000 hospitality jobs and this number is expected to increase 44% by 2030.

 But we have a problem drawing visitors here in the winter.
 The seasonality of visitors is hard on hotels, restaurants, etc., requiring them to lay off staff in the winter, when we have fewer visitors.